Posted 9/18/2006, Revised 10/28/2006.

 The eighth(8) James Bridges born ca 1771 (son of Moses b. ca 1745) married Dicy Harrell, and lived on Beaverdam Creek in Cleveland Co., and was listed in 1850 Cleveland Co.census, and was alive as late as 1854 when he gave land to a grandson.

 The ninth (9) James Bridges (or Bridget) had married Nancy Ashworth in Burke Co. and was listed in the 13th census company of northwestern Rutherford Co., while his father William Bridges (or Bridget) was listed north just across the river in 1790 Burke Co.
 (9) James was next in Buncombe Co., which has lost many early records, but (9) James appears to be reported as dead in the court minutes by the late 1810s.
 The widow of (9) James is found in Buncombe Co. near her Ashworth family for many years after his death.
-At the present time, it is not clear if William (the father of (9)James) is: (a) William and Ursilla from the 1760s Dan River area in northern Rowan Co., or (b) from Balls Creek in eastern Lincoln Co.
+At the present time, it is that William (the father of (9)James) is: not (a) William and Ursilla from the 1760s Dan River area in northern Rowan Co., or but is (b) from Balls Creek in eastern Lincoln Co. just west of the Catawba River.
 It is not known if this (9) James is descended from the Prince William County Bridges family.

 The tenth (10) James Bridges apparently appears first near Pemberton Creek in Bladen Co., then buys and sells town lots in Salisbury, Rowan Co., then moves southwest where he appears in the 1790 Mecklenburg Co. census and then in the 1800 Cabarrus Co. census, and then soon after that his estate is probate according to the Cabarrus Co. court minutes.
 The widow and children of (10) James sold his Cabarrus Co. land and moved to KY where his son Pemberton Bridges can be found prior to moving to MO.
 This (10) James is not related to the Prince William County Bridges.